Friendly Hills Bancorp Reports Preliminary Q1 2023 Results and Provides Updates on Its Capital, Liquidity and Strong Financial Position

-/EIN News/ -- WHITTIER, Calif., April 07, 2023 (GLOBE NEWSWIRE) -- Friendly Hills Bancorp (the “Company”) (OTC Pink: FHLB), the holding company for First Pacific Bank (the “Bank”), today reported the following financial information regarding the Bank’s financial position, including liquidity, capital strength and other information in light of events in the financial industry over the last month.
+WHITTIER, Calif., April 07, 2023 (GLOBE NEWSWIRE) -- Friendly Hills Bancorp (the "Company") FHLB, the holding company for First Pacific Bank (the "Bank"), today reported the following financial information regarding the Bank's financial position, including liquidity, capital strength and other information in light of events in the financial industry over the last month.

 Highlights: